Boneless Prime Rib Roast

 Sometimes, cooking involves teasing the best flavor and texture from challenging ingredients.
 But, other times, it’s about letting your already amazing ingredients shine!
 That’s how I feel about prime rib roast.
 These roasts are top-of-the-line in terms of quality, flavor, and tenderness, so I like to use a very simple set of seasonings and techniques, allowing the prime rib to be the star that it is!

-This roast is a showstopper, perfect for special occasions like Christmas dinner, on par with a succulent Roast Turkey.
+This roast is a showstopper, perfect for special occasions like Christmas dinner, on par with a succulent Roast Turkey and Gravy.
 Everyone needs a reliable Prime Rib Roast recipe, and this one is a winner, sure to impress every time.

 What Is Prime Rib?